techboulnp-gif/osTicket-Lab/README.md

 ***

 ## Phase 3: Customer Ticket Submission (Public Interface)
-Demonstrate the customer-facing Support Center workflow where end-users access the public ticketing interface, submit support requests with detailed issue information, and receive immediate confirmation of ticket creation.
+Demonstrate the customer facing Support Center workflow where end users access the public ticketing interface, submit support requests with detailed issue information, and receive immediate confirmation of ticket creation.
 This shows the customer perspective of the ticketing system.

 ### Step :one:: Access Support Center Homepage
 **Action:** Navigate to http://localhost/osTicket/ (the public support center) in a web browser.
 This page displays a welcome message explaining how the ticketing system works, provides ticket submission capability through "Open a New Ticket" button, and offers "Check Ticket Status" feature for customers to track their existing tickets.
-This is the entry point for all end-users seeking support.
+This is the entry point for all end users seeking support.
 *  ![Support center homepage](https://github.com/techboulnp-gif/osTicket-Lab/blob/e0fdb262719220fd6d4a47751887e46b8559c164/Phase%203/1%20%20support%20center%20homepage.png)

 ### Step :two:: Submit Ticket via Form